Range Map

 See Also

-• Cessna 162 Skycatcher – Cessna’s own light-sport two-seater, a direct competitor aimed at the same training and recreational buyer.
+• Cessna 162 Skycatcher – Cessna’s own Light-Sport two-seater, a direct competitor for the same training and recreational buyer.
 Compare

-• Cessna 152 – the legacy two-seat trainer benchmark; heavier and certified under Part 23, slower, and burns avgas.
+• Cessna 152 – the legacy two-seat trainer benchmark, heavier and certified under Part 23, slower, and on avgas.
 Compare

 Featured in our buying guides